richardschoen/howtostuff/installmkdocsibmi.md

 PATH=/QOpenSys/pkgs/bin:/QOpenSys/usr/bin:/usr/ccs/bin:/QOpenSys/usr/bin/X11:/usr/sbin:.:/usr/bin
 export PATH

 ## Run pip upgrade to make sure pip3 is current.
-(Version 19, 20 or newer after upgrade should be good.)
+(Version 19, 20 or newer after upgrade should be good.
+Mine is 20.3.3 as of 12/19/2020)
 ## If pip is not current then the correct current version Python package versions may not install.
 pip3 install --upgrade pip